sopherapps/scdb/README.md

 A very simple and fast key-value store but persisting data to disk, with a "localStorage-like" API.

-**scdb is not yet production ready.
-It is not even working yet!!.
-It is still being heavily developed and its API (and features) could change quite drastically**
+**scdb msy not be yet production ready.
+It works but it requires more vigorous testing.**

 ## Purpose